Privacy Policy

 We take our responsibility for effective data handling and privacy seriously.

-This public privacy statement explains how Auror’s Crime Intelligence Software (the Software) helps retailers and law enforcement authorities to gather, use, and share information about events and retail crime lawfully and respectfully, and how we at Auror work with those retailers and law enforcement authorities to process personal information that is uploaded to the Software as a controller in some limited circumstances.
+This public privacy statement explains how Auror’s Crime Intelligence Software (the Software) helps retailers to gather, use, and share information about events and retail crime lawfully and respectfully, and how we at Auror work with those retailers to process personal information.
 It also sets out how we at Auror use personal information when you interact with us as a potential client and/or when you use our website (www.auror.co).

-The Software is designed to protect retailers, their customers and the community more broadly from harm by giving retailers, law enforcement agencies, and their staff (our “Users”) a safe and secure way to gather and use personal information about incidents and risks occurring in their premises.
-The Software then enables Users to access and share data in a controlled and responsible way.
+The Software is designed to protect retailers, their customers and the community more broadly from harm by giving retailers and their staff (our “Users”) a safe and secure way to gather and use personal information about incidents and risks occurring in their premises.
+The Software then enables Users to access data in a controlled and responsible way.

-If your personal information is on the Software, it is because you or a User (a retailer or law enforcement agency) you have interacted with has chosen to upload your information.
+If your personal information is on the Software, it is because you or a User (i.e. a retailer) you have interacted with has chosen to upload your information.

 1. Auror’s data protection role